SatyrQuartz/exerunsuit/README.md

 # Purpose
-Runs a suitable software to run an .EXE file.
-(Windows, DOS or OS/2) on Linux
+Runs a suitable software to run an .EXE file (Windows, DOS or OS/2) on Linux

 # Binfmt setup
 ```bash